Recovery for Cycling

 Sleep is the #1 way to recover.
 Studies have shown, the more you get, the better you'll recover (2) and consequently, perform.
 Life stress of a job, family, etc often leads to a lack of sleep.
 All athletes should strive for eight hours of sleep or more a night.
 Unwinding by putting away technology in the hour or two prior to bed will also help get to sleep faster.
 On the weekends, when you aren't working, try to get in a mid-afternoon recovery nap after your long ride for 20-60 minutes.

-I like to have athletes track their sleep with a FitBit, Garmin Apple Watch, Whoop or similar device to become more aware of the amount and quality of sleep.
+I like to have athletes track their sleep with a Whoop , Oura, Garmin Apple Watch, or similar device to become more aware of the amount and quality of sleep.

 Nutrition

 Proper nutrition is paramount when you are training and racing hard day to day and week to week.
-Now contrary to what you might think, recovery nutrition starts long before you even hop on the bike.
-Thats right, if you want to nail your recovery, you have to eat well before and during you ride too!
-For a full breakdown on nutrition for endurance athletes, check out our training tips on what to eat Before, During and Post Ride Nutrition from our Dietitian, Lacey Rivette.
+Contrary to what you might think, recovery nutrition starts long before you even hop on the bike.
+To nail your recovery, eat well before and during you ride too!
+Watch our Nutrition for Endurance Athletes, in our Before, During and Post Ride Nutrition series.

 Active Recovery